 |Dr. Kwei Tang||University Chair Professor, National Chengchi UniversityAllison and Nancy Schleicher Chair Emeritus, Purdue University|

 |Mr. Oliver Oger||Former Director General of EDHEC Business School|

-Ms. Hayakawa has more than 35 years of experience in university administration, communication for internal and external relations, admissions, international affairs and international accreditation.
-She develops and manages NUCB Business School and its parent institution Kurimoto Educational Institution (KEI).
-She graduated from Tsuda University, Tokyo.
-She commenced her current position of Managing Director at the NUCB Business School in 2002.
+She has more than 35 years of experience as a university staff in administration, communication for internal and external relations, admissions, international affairs, international accreditation, and etc. to develop and manage NUCB Undergraduate School and its parent institution of Kurimoto Educational Institution (KEI ) after she graduated TSUDA University, Tokyo.
+She started the current position of Managing Director at the NUCB Business School in 2002.